Defeating Our Human Nature (Part 8. Hatred - A Deadly Poison)

 Hate Used In A Positive Sense

 When sin entered God's creation, a polarization of principle happened.
 Suddenly there were forces pulling away from and resisting an all-knowing God, who in His perfect wisdom, always knows what is best for His creatures.
 Instantly, there was a struggle ensuing where sinning creatures began to wrest the control that belongs to God away from God's righteous hand.
-Based on their own lusts and desires, they began to think "around God," putting a humanistic spin to Godly fact, making it lies.
+Based on their own lusts and desires, they began to think "around God," putting a humanistic spin to godliness, transforming truth to lies.
 God's sovereignty was challenged, and God, who cannot lie, cannot sin, cannot be mistaken, cannot "put a spin" on things, stood firm on what His word had said.
 The more Satan struggled against God, the more sinning man struggled against God; the more animosity, hatred, and pain began to grow in the world.
-"God is [still] love," but men's struggles against Him, with sins that knew no boundaries to their evil, prompted God to state without any wavering that what He felt was hate toward those actions, toward that sin.
+"God is [still] love," but men struggles against Him, with sin that has no boundaries to its evil, prompted God to state without any wavering that what He felt was hate toward those actions, toward that sin.
 The evil and hardship brought on by this sin, the death and destruction brought on by this evil, produces hate in a loving God.
 Time after time in Scripture, God tells us the things that sicken Him, that make Him angry.
 He tells us the practices that He hates.

 "Yet it pleased the LORD to bruise Him [He punished Him as if He were sin]; He has put Him to grief."
 (Isaiah 53:10a)

 "I am the way the truth and the life.
 No one comes to the Father except through Me."
 (John 14:6)